RNnetwork Blog

 3. Overdoing the non-taxable reimbursements

-Travel nurses’ paychecks, at their most elemental level, are comprised of three buckets: hourly, taxable wages; per diem; and housing (or housing reimbursement).
+At their most elemental level, travel nurses’ paychecks are comprised of four buckets: hourly, taxable wages, per diem, and housing (or housing reimbursement).
 Per diem and housing are non-taxable reimbursements but are still part of the total compensation package.
-RNnetwork offers a custom compensation package whereby nurses can work with their recruiter to determine how they’d like to split up their compensation into these buckets.
+RNnetwork offers a custom compensation package whereby nurses can work with their recruiter to determine how they’d like to split their compensation into these buckets.
 For example, some nurses choose to take a higher hourly taxable wage, then a lower stipend and/or per diem.
-But another nurse may choose a lower hourly taxable wage but a higher housing and per diem.
+However, another nurse may choose a lower taxable hourly salary but a higher housing and per diem.
 In either scenario, though, the gross compensation is the same.
-The only difference is how much of your compensation is taxable vs. non-taxable reimbursement.
+The only difference is how much your compensation is taxable vs. non-taxable reimbursement.

-However, some agencies may try to woo you with offers of lower taxable wages, but really high non-taxed compensation to inflate your take home pay.
-Accepting an excessively low taxable hourly wage — what Kluger refers to as a “babysitter’s” wage — could set you up for tax penalties later on.
-RNnetwork is committed to never going below a reasonable hourly wage, because we don’t want to expose you to higher risk down the road if you were audited by the IRS.
+However, some agencies may try to woo you with offers of lower taxable wages but high non-taxed compensation to inflate your take-home pay.
+Accepting an excessively low taxable hourly wage — what Kluger Loebl calls a “babysitter’s” wage — could set you up for tax penalties later.
+RNnetwork is committed to never going below a reasonable hourly wage because we don’t want to expose you to higher risk down the road if the IRS audits you.

 Open and honest is best

-There are a lot of factors that come into play when considering travel nurse pay and how it works.
-It may initially seem confusing, but when you connect with an RNnetwork recruiter, they’ll work diligently to be transparent, open, honest — and help you to secure the perfect job with the best compensation package possible.
+There are a lot of factors that come into play when considering travel nursing pay and how it works.
+It may initially seem confusing, but when you connect with an RNnetwork recruiter, they’ll work diligently to be transparent, open, and honest — and help you secure the perfect job with the best compensation package possible.

 About the author